Sweden

 The EU MRV (Monitoring, Reporting, Verification) regulation entered into force on

-1 July 2015, and it requires ship owners and operators to annually monitor, report
+1 July 2015, and it requires ship owners and operators to monitor, report and verify,

 2 emissions for vessels larger than 5,000 g.t. calling at any EU and EFTA (Norway and